-A Well Planned Schedule
+A Well Planned Schedule Ensures Time on Task

-Just like room configuration, having materials prepared and organized makes the flow from lesson to lesson or group to group happen efficiently.
-In past years when I worked with six grade levels, I used color coding as a method to keep things organized.
+Just like room configuration, having materials prepared and organized improves flow from lesson to lesson or group to group. and increases time on task.
+In past years when I worked with six grade levels, I color coded materials to keep things organized.
 I used tubs labeled by grade level and assigned each grade level a different color of two pocket folders.
 I put all consumable materials I needed for my lessons in the tubs, and students kept work in progress in their folders.

 When kids are motivated by the activities happening in the classroom, feel successful with their work, and see the growth they are making, they understand the purpose and are more willing to remain positive.
 When issues do crop up, I try very hard to keep the others engaged and privately deal with the issue.
 Sometimes, I will table an issue until a time when I can address it if I know it will take more time to process.
 Ultimately though, we all have times when we must act, and when it’s needed, we definitely need to respond with confidence and with minimal explanations.

 Now, it’s your turn…